rejuancse/banner-image-for-woocommerce/readme.txt

 The automatic installation is the easiest way to install any plugin in WordPress.
 You can perform an automatic installation of logging in to your WordPress dashboard, navigating to the “Plugins” menu and click on the "Add New" button.

 This will open up a page showing all the available plugins in WordPress.
-In the search field, type Order Gift Proceed Checkout.
-The search result will show you our Order Gift Proceed Checkout plugin, you can then see the detailed info by clicking on "More Details" and to install just click on the "Install Now" button.
+In the search field, type Order Product Banner Image.
+The search result will show you our Order Product Banner Image plugin, you can then see the detailed info by clicking on "More Details" and to install just click on the "Install Now" button.

 = Manual installation =

-Go to Dashboard > Plugins > Add New, then upload order-gift-proceed-checkout.zip file and click Install Now.
+Go to Dashboard > Plugins > Add New, then upload order-product-banner-image-checkout.zip file and click Install Now.

 == Screenshots ==

-1. Order Gift Proceed Checkout page
+1. Order Product Banner Image page
-2. Order Gift Proceed Checkout settings
+2. Order Product Banner Image settings
 3. Order as a gift Button

 == Frequently Asked Questions ==